rOpenGov/psData/README.md

 ## Suggestions

 Please feel free to suggest other data set downloading and variable creating functions.
-To do this just leave a note on the package's [Issues page](https://github.com/christophergandrud/psData/issues)
+To do this just leave a note on the package's [Issues page](https://github.com/christophergandrud/psData/issues).

+Also feel free to make a pull request with a new **Getter** or **Variable Builder**.
+Please make the pull request on a branch other than the `master`.

 ---